lit/lit.dev/packages/lit-dev-content/site/docs/localization/overview.md

 ### Strings with expressions

-If a string contains an expression and doesn't need to be tagged with `html`, then it must be tagged with `str` in order to be localizable.
-An error will be raised during extraction if you forget to include the `str` tag.
+Strings that contain an expression must be tagged with either `html` or `str` in order to be localizable.
+You should prefer `str` over `html` when your string doesn't contain any HTML markup, because it has slightly less performance overhead.
+An error will be raised when you run the `lit-localize` command if you forget the `html` or `str` tag on a string with an expression.

 Incorrect:
 <strike>